“Spencer has innovative arguments. He has a direct and confident approach, and profound knowledge of discrimination law.”

 Employee Competition & Injunctions

-Spencer is regularly instructed in interim and final injunction cases and has advised and represented clients at very short notice.
-Much of his injunction work concerns employee competition cases in which he is instructed to enforce or dispute various types of terms in employment contracts such as:
+Spencer is frequently instructed in both interim and final injunction proceedings, often at very short notice.
+A significant part of his practice involves employee competition disputes, where he is called upon to enforce or challenge contractual restraints such as:

-Indirect restraints, such as financial incentives not to compete.
+• Indirect restraints, including financial incentives not to compete

-He is also instructed in other types of injunctions.
-He has acted for a member of parliament seeking an injunction under the Representation of the People Act before a general election, and for a client seeking to prevent a television company broadcasting a programme in which he appeared.
-He has also helped clients seek protection from internet abuse under the Protection from Harassment Act and for clients defending freeing injunctions.
+He is also experienced in a wide range of other injunction matters.
+He has acted for a Member of Parliament seeking relief under the Representation of the People Act ahead of a general election, and for a client attempting to prevent the broadcast of a television programme in which they appeared and in online harassment claims under the Protection from Harassment Act.

 Recent and current work